 Being super central and popular with tourists, Westminster is far from the cheapest area to stay in London.
 If your budget can accommodate the costs of such a desirable area, then you will have some excellent luxury hotels to choose from.

-Stay In Westminster If you are a first-time visitor looking for the best place to stay in London for sightseeing; You are only visiting for a short trip; You love political landmarks; Riding the London Eye is top of your things to do; You want to stay right at the heart of London’s most tourist-friendly areas;🔍FIND BEST HOTELS IN WESTMINSTER
+Stay In Westminster If you are a first-time visitor want to do lots of sightseeing; You are only visiting for a short trip; You love political landmarks; Riding the London Eye is top of your things to do; You want to stay right at the heart of London’s most tourist-friendly areas;

 - How To Manage Transportation for 4 Days in London (Super Easy)